Pappas v. Giuliani

 Pappas v.
-Giuliani, 290 F.3d 143 (2002), was a case in which the United States Court of Appeals for the Second Circuit held that the First Amendment to the United States Constitution was not violated where a police officer was fired for mailing out racially offensive political materials from his home.
+Giuliani, 290 F.3d 143 (2002), was a case in which the United States Court of Appeals for the Second Circuit held that the First Amendment to the United States Constitution was not violated when a police officer was fired for mailing out racially offensive political materials from his home.

 Facts

 Thomas Pappas was dismissed by the New York City Police Department for anonymously mailing from his home racially offensive political materials to political and other groups that had solicited him for donations.
 Pappas was fired for mailing out the material.
 The Appeals court held that the Police Department's action had not infringed on the plaintiff's Pappas's rights under the First Amendment.

 Majority opinion

 Judge Pierre N. Leval, with Judge Colleen McMahon concurring, found the firing of Pappas was permissible under the Pickering test.
 The views Pappas expressed, the finding held, might undermine the effectiveness of the department.
 They further held that, despite his mailing anonymously, the mailing of the material was seeking to publicize his view.
-They quote Oliver Wendell Holmes, Jr. in the case McAuliffe v.
+They quote Oliver Wendell Holmes Jr. in the case McAuliffe v.
 Mayor of New Bedford, "A policeman may have a constitutional right to [speak his mind], but he has no constitutional right to be a policeman."